appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-21-Filters-for-Integration.md

 **Note: For any XML & JSON extension in the endpoint name, use $ before the extension while inserting the key, e.g:`customers/$.xml`**

-Note:
-* This scenario has been explained taking the application Lightspeed.
+**Note: (A) This scenario has been explained taking the application Lightspeed.
-* The time span a generic format for APPSeCONNECT, and has been detailed above in this document.
+        (B) The time span a generic format for APPSeCONNECT, and has been detailed above in this document.**

 ## Defining Error Filters for Get Operation